 Editing an Assessment

-To edit an inactive assessment, click on the 3 dot menu on the bottom right of the card and choose "Edit".
+To edit an inactive assessment, click the 3 dot (ellipsis) menu on the bottom right of the card and choose "Edit".

-Once you've completed this step, take a look at Step 2 - Share your assessment with candidates.
+Once you've completed this step, you're now ready for Step 2 - Share your assessment with candidates.